22pt16/Countdown/README.md

 ---

 Thank you for checking out the **Countdown Timer** project!
-If you have any questions or feedback, feel free to open an issue or contact the project maintainers.
+If you have any questions or feedback, feel free to open an issue .
 Happy coding! 🚀

 ---